 But it was the 1995 general elections which marked the turning-point of non-Malay support for Dr Mahathir's BN.
 The elections gave him the best ever endorsement - 162 seats and 65.16 per cent of the popular vote.
+The opposition coalition could only secure 30 parliamentary seats.
+The non-Malays seemed to have been comfortable with Dr Mahathir's administration and his "Vision 2020".
+The BN subsequently gained more seats through crossovers and the return of Semangat '46 to the UMNO fold three years later.

 This survey of electoral results does not reveal that certain political crises had occurred between these election dates that affected Dr Mahathir's popularity and leadership.
 The crises produced different ethnic responses towards him when the paradoxes of Mahathirism fully came into play.
 For instance, his decision to rely on non-Malay support began in 1988 when UMNO was split into two factions and was later declared an illegal party.
 Dr Mahathir was for a while a leader without a party.
 He was propped up mainly by the non-Malay component parties of the BN.
 The enunciation of his "Vision 2020" in 1991 was his quid pro quo or coming to terms with the non-Malays whom he now began to cultivate and to accommodate, as he needed their support for his political survival.
 In spite of and because of the Malay split, he won the 1995 general elections, and again the 1999 elections, when he continued to accommodate them.